-Winifred Conkling is the author of several non-fiction titles for young people.
-She lives in Northern Virginia and has an MFA in Writing for Children and Young Adults from Vermont College of the Fine Arts.
+Winifred Conkling is a journalist and author of several highly regarded non-fiction titles for young people.
+She has an MFA in Writing for Children and Young Adults from Vermont College of the Fine Arts.

 She has loved writing since third grade when she taught herself to type, and she went on to become a journalist and author of adult non-fiction books, rediscovering her love of children’s books when she became a mother.
 She has also taught reading to inmates at a maximum-security prison, run a marathon, spent the night in a dung hut with Samburu warriors, and volunteered with Mother Teresa’s Missionaries of Charity in Calcutta, India.